Data is key to future-proofing your brand. Web scraping is the first step towards achieving long-term data-driven business success.

 It was John Graunt.
 By making a detailed record of the mortality rates in London, he was able to generate consequential insights that helped figure out the causes of deaths.

-This was the first instance in recorded human history when data was collected to make decisions.
-Since then its usage has only gone up!
+This was the first instance in recorded history when someone made a data-driven decision.
+Since then the usage and significance of data has only escalated!

 The rise and rise of data

-Be it to collect the data of young men fit for war or the ingenious data processing techniques of the Turing machine that helped the Allies win WWII, governments constantly took to data to make key decisions.
+Be it to collect the data of young men fit for war, or the ingenious data processing techniques of the Turing machine that helped the Allies win WWII, governments have constantly taken to data to make key decisions.

-Bold innovations in data technology helped the world usher in a new era of Big Data.
+Bold innovations in data technology have helped the world usher in a new era of Big Data.

 After the British computer scientist, Tim Berners Lee, invented the World Wide Web, not only did it lead to the explosion of data but effectively democratized it.